nestauk/ojd_daps_skills/docs/source/labelling.md

 # Entity Labelling

-To extract skills from job adverts we took an approach of training a named entity recognition (NER) model to predict which parts of job adverts were skills ("skill entities") and which were experiences ("experience entities").
+To extract skills from job adverts we took an approach of training a named entity recognition (NER) model to predict which parts of job adverts were skills ("skill entities"), which were experiences ("experience entities") and which were job benefits ("benefit entities").

 To train the NER model we needed labelled data.
-First we created a random sample of job adverts and got them into a form needed for labelling using [Label Studio](https://labelstud.io/).
+First we created a random sample of job adverts and got them into a form needed for labelling using [Label Studio](https://labelstud.io/) and also [Prodigy](https://prodi.gy/).
 More about this labelling process can be found in the [`skill_ner` pipeline](https://nestauk.github.io/ojd_daps_skills/pipeline/skill_ner/README.md).

-There are 3 entity labels in our training data:
+There are 4 entity labels in our training data:

 1. `SKILL`
 2. `MULTISKILL`
 3. `EXPERIENCE`
+4. `BENEFIT`

-The user interface for this labelling task looks like:
+The user interface for the labelling task in label-studio looks like:

 ![](../../outputs/reports/figures/label_studio.png)